Communism in Vietnam: Government of Vietnam

 The Socialist Republic of Vietnam is a one-party state.
-A new state constitution was approved in April 2013, replacing the 1980 version.
+A new state constitution was approved in April 2013, replacing the 1992 version.
 The central role of the Communist Party was reasserted in all organs of government, politics and society.
 Only political organizations affiliated with or endorsed by the Communist Party are permitted to contest elections.
 These include the Vietnamese Fatherland Front, worker and trade unionist parties.
 The President of Vietnam is the titular head of state and the nominal commander-in-chief of the military of Vietnam, chairing the Council on National Defense and Security.
 The Prime Minister of Vietnam Phạm Minh Chính is the head of government, presiding over a council of ministers composed of three deputy prime ministers and the heads of 26 ministries and commissions.

 The National Assembly of Vietnam is the unicameral legislature of the government, composed of 499 members.
 It is superior to both the executive and judicial branches, but not to the Communist Party.
 All members of the council of ministers (executive branch) are derived from the National Assembly.
 The Supreme People's Court of Vietnam, which is the highest court of appeal in the nation, is also answerable to the National Assembly.
 Beneath the Supreme People's Court stand the provincial municipal courts and the local courts.
 Military courts are also a powerful branch of the judiciary with special jurisdiction in matters of national security.
-All organs of Vietnam's government are controlled by the Communist Party.
+All organs of Vietnam's government are led by the Communist Party.
 Most government appointees are members of the party.
-The General Secretary of the Communist Party is perhaps one of the most important political leaders in the nation, controlling the party's national organization and state appointments, as well as setting policy.
+The General Secretary of the Communist Party is one of the most important political leaders in the nation, controlling the party's national organization and state appointments, as well as setting policy.